taharallouche/crowd-label-py/README.md

 ## The vote-size-matters collective labelling method
-If you possess an unlabeled dataset comprising 📷 images, 🔊 sounds, 🎥 videos, or ✉️ texts, and you have collected some crowdsourced annotations with the aim of aggregating them optimally to deduce the correct label for each instance, then crowd-label-py is the solution you're seeking! 🚀
+If you possess an unlabeled dataset comprising 📷 images, 🔊 sounds, 🎥 videos, or ✉️ texts, and you have collected some crowdsourced annotations with the aim of aggregating them optimally to deduce the correct label for each instance, then `hakeem` is the solution you're seeking! 🚀

 The package implements the size-matters truth tracking principle, 💡 which has consistently shown superior performance compared to other voter-agnostic aggregation rules :chart_with_upwards_trend:.
 One notable advantage of this method is its reliance on a simple intuition, making the results it produces entirely explainable! :dart:🌟